jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 There is still a lot of potential, but you may need to experiment a bit until you find a platform that suits you.

 Here is a [List of MOOC Providers](https://en.wikipedia.org/wiki/List_of_MOOC_providers)

+## Corporate Courses
+While similar to MOOCs, there are some non-academic course offerings.
+These require a subscription:
+* [Pluralsight](https://www.pluralsight.com/) - An online learning platform and technology workforce development company, offering thousands of expert-led video courses, hands-on labs, and skill assessments in AI, cloud, security, and software development.
+* [Linkedin Learning](https://www.linkedin.com/learning/) - An online educational platform (formerly Lynda.com) that offers over 16,000 expert-led video courses focused on business, technology, and creative skills.

 # Others ...